 Mark Lloyd is a former associate general counsel and Chief Diversity Officer at the Federal Communications Commission of the United States from 2009-2012.
 He was previously the vice president for strategic initiatives at the Leadership Conference on Civil Rights.
 Lloyd was also an affiliate professor at the Georgetown Public Policy Institute, and in the years from 2002-2004 Lloyd was a visiting lecturer at MIT where he conducted research and taught about communications policy.

-Nathan McCall is an American author and journalist from Virginia.
-He was written in the genres of novel, memoir, biography, and social commentary, often focusing on the African-American experience.
+Nathan McCall is an American author and journalist.
+He has written in the genres of novel, memoir, biography, and social commentary, often focusing on the African-American experience.
 Biography As the stepson of a Navy man, McCall grew up in various locations, such as Morocco, Norfolk, Virginia and the Cavalier Manor section of Portsmouth, Virginia.
 After serving three years in prison, he studied journalism at Norfolk State University.
 He reported for The Virginian Pilot-Ledger Star and The Atlanta Journal-Constitution before moving to The Washington Post In 1989.

 Charlton Deron McIlwain is an American academic and author whose expertise includes the role of race and media in politics and social life.
 McIlwain is Professor of media, culture, and communication and is the Vice Provost for Faculty Engagement and Development at New York University.